osohq/oso/docs/changelogs/vNEXT.rst

   message.
 - Fixed a bug whereby running the oso REPL from within a Node.js REPL session would result in duplicated STDIN and overlapping STDOUT streams.
+- Make it possible to use expressions inside lists.